 A: It is a geographically localized community within a larger city, town, or suburb.
-Neighborhoods are often social communities with considerable face-to-face interaction among members.
+Neighborhoods are often social communities where people know each other.
 Where is your neighborhood?
 Where do you live?

 Q. What do we do in neighborhoods and communities?

 A: We make friends, work, go to school, eat, shop, and play

 Q. Where do people interact with each other?

 A: work, stores, churches, schools, houses, parks, streets, sidewalks, etc.